SB79 Transit Oriented Development Upzoning

 - GTFS data provides the authoritative source for transit stop locations and service patterns.
 Agency filtering focuses on relevant Bay Area operators: BART (BA), Caltrain (CT), AC Transit (AC), VTA (SC), and SFMTA (SF).
 Parent-child relationships in the GTFS hierarchy distinguish between stations (

 location_type=1) and individual stops/platforms (location_type=0). - Some stops and access points are not fully represented in GTFS and require manual mapping.
 This includes SFMTA light rail stops not co-located with a BART station, VTA light rail stops, and BRT stops.
+In addition, many BART and Caltrain stops do not have comprehensively mapped pedestrian access points.
 Manually mapped features are tracked via the

 actioncolumn in the curated stop and station layers. - Caltrans High Quality Transit Areas (HQTA) Stops data is used to identify TOD-eligible bus stops.
 Specifically, stops with